Arthur Friedheim papers

-Friedheim married Madeleine, a pianist and soprano, in London in 1888.
+Arthur Friedheim married Madeleine Friedheim, a pianist and soprano, in London in 1888.
 Her singing debut was with her husband at the piano.
-From 1891-1895, Arthur Friedheim taught and played in the United States with intermittent trips to London.
+From 1891 to 1895, Arthur Friedheim taught and played in the United States with intermittent trips to London.
 While in London, he was decorated by Queen Victoria, and was later decorated by President Taft at the White House.
-From 1908-1911, he conducted in Munich.
+From 1908 to 1911, he conducted in Munich.
 Friedheim then settled in the United States in 1915, and moved to Toronto in 1921 to teach.
 He came back to the United States in 1926.
 While Friedheim lived in Toronto, Madeleine and their children, Eric and Mignon, remained in New York City.

 Friedheim's career as a soloist was international, with performances before Queen Victoria; in New York City venues such as Town Hall, the Princess Theatre, the New York Liederkranz, Aeolian Hall, and Steinway Hall; on a Cunard Line cruise ship; Massey Hall in Toronto; and in prestigious private concerts.
 He collaborated with the Academy String Quartette in 1922 in Toronto.
 Friedheim was a featured soloist on the same program as Pablo Casals on "Mr. Bagby's Musical Morning" Series at the Waldorf-Astoria in 1926.

 Arthur Friedheim's career as a piano pedagogue began in 1898 when he taught at the Chicago Musical College until 1900.
-From 1902-1904, he taught piano at the Royal Manchester College of Music.
-From 1921-1926, he was a professor at the Canadian Academy of Music.
+From 1902 to 1904, he taught piano at the Royal Manchester College of Music.
+From 1921 to 1926, he was a professor at the Canadian Academy of Music.
 After his return to the United states, Friedheim was Dean of the piano department and taught at the New York School of Music and Art on Riverside Drive in New York City.
 He was also the Dean of the Los Angeles College of Music and Arts of the University of the West.
-In 1927, he received an honorary doctorate from the Valentine Conservatory of Music and Arts in Wilmington, DE.
+In 1927, he received an honorary doctorate from the Valentine Conservatory of Music and Arts in Wilmington, Delaware.

 Arthur Friedheim's career in Toronto, Canada connects him to the Peabody Institute through one of his most famous pupils, Reginald Stewart.
 Stewart maintained a relationship with the Friedheim's for decades after Arthur's death.
 Stewart went on to conduct the Baltimore Symphony Orchestra and hold the position of Director at the Peabody Institute.
-For more information about Reginald Stewart, see the Reginald Stewart Collection of the Peabody Institute.
 Friedheim's second connection to the Peabody Institute is the dedication of the Arthur Friedheim Music Library, made possible by a $2 million donation from his son, Eric Friedheim, in 1990.

 For additional information, see "Friedheim, Arthur" in Oxford Music Online.